learn-co-students/basic-nested-forms-v-000/README.md

 Notice the `address_attributes` key.
 That key, is similar to our `artist_name` key that we had before.
 Last time we handled this by writing a `artist_name=` method.
 In this case we are going to do something *super* similar.
 This time though!
 Instead of writing our own `addresses_attributes` method, we are going to let Rails take care of it for us.
 We are going to use `accepts_nested_attributes_for` and the `fields_for` FormHelper.

 Last time, we first wrote our setter method in the model.
-This time let's modify our `Person` model to `accept_nested_attributes_for :addresses`
+This time let's modify our `Person` model to `accepts_nested_attributes_for :addresses`

 ```ruby
 class Person < ActiveRecord::Base